allebone/help.omni.af.mil/docs/PEX/Setup.md

 5. Launch the Users and Permissions module.
 NOTE that an initial User “PexAdmin” has been added.
 Highlight the PexAdmin line and select a Default Location Source of “PEX.”
 Then select the location entered in step 4 above as the Default Location.
 6. Launch the Squadrons module and add the units/squadrons that wil be using PEX plus a "PCS" squadron to which you wil eventual y move people that have left your unit.
-7. Once the squadrons are entered, personnel data can be added through the ARMS Interface or manual y through the Personnel module.
+7. Once the squadrons are entered, personnel data can be added through the ARMS Interface or manually through the Personnel module.
 8. If your unit does not use ARMS, in the Personnel module, Setup tab, pick a unit and customize your lists.
 Once you are done with one squadron, you can use the right-click "Send To" command to copy the lists over to other units.
-9. In the Personnel module, add your personnel manual y.
+9. In the Personnel module, add your personnel manually.
 10. Launch the Aircraft module and enter your aircraft MDSs and tail numbers.
 11. In the Users & Permissions module, assign other PEX users and grant them levels of access to the various PEX applications.
 12. Your unit is now ready to begin using PEX.